What is Employee Experience?

 Culture

-Culture plays a big part in the employee experience, as the whole experience is based on your employees having a workplace that they want to be in, not where they need to be in, creating this kind of an environment is crucial, and needs to be initiated from the CEO and executive levels, and from there be dribbled down to the organisation as a whole.
+Culture plays a big part in the employee experience, as the whole experience is based on your employees having a workplace that they want to be in, not where they need to be, creating this kind of an environment is crucial, and needs to be initiated from the CEO and executive levels, and from there be dribbled down to the organization as a whole.

 For companies to excel in creating an employee experience, their culture needs to be CELEBRATED: